iliakan/mud-client/Readme.md

 6. Commands to check affects and spellup the missing benedictions (can't miss anything)
 7. Multicharing with ease (traveling as a group of 8 to harsh areas, using IPC server to send commands).

-...Seedwalks and more, any helpful behavior can be scripted with JS.
+...Speedwalks and more, any helpful behavior can be scripted with JS.

 I wrote this in the memory of old MUDs: